Thanksgiving Week Extravaganza #5: CAKE!

 - 1 1/2 tsp pumpkin pie spice*

-- 1 batch Coconut Whipped Cream (made from 1 14-oz. coconut cream or 2 14-oz cans full fat coconut milk // ~ 1 1/2 cups coconut whipped cream total)
+- 1 batch Coconut Whipped Cream (as original recipe is written, made from 1 14-oz. coconut cream or 2 14-oz cans full fat coconut milk // ~ 1 1/2 cups coconut whipped cream total)

-- 1 8-oz.
-(227 g) container vegan cream cheese (I like Trader Joe's and Toffuti brand), any excess liquid drained
+- 1 8-oz. container vegan cream cheese (I like Trader Joe’s and Toffuti brand // any excess liquid drained)

-- Preheat oven to 350 degrees F (176 C) and line an 11x17-inch baking sheet with parchment paper, making sure the edges are completely covered.
-It's important to use a baking sheet that's close to these dimensions or the cake will be too thick or thin to roll.
+- Preheat oven to 350 degrees F (176 C) and line an 11×17-inch baking sheet with parchment paper, making sure the edges are completely covered.
+It’s important to use a baking sheet that’s close to these dimensions or the cake will be too thick or thin to roll (amount as original recipe is written // adjust size/number of baking sheets if altering batch size).

 - Add banana to a large mixing bowl and mash.
 Then add aquafaba and whisk to combine.
 Next add muscovado sugar, maple syrup, oil, vanilla, and pumpkin purée and whisk to combine.